The Initial Requirements

 This type of user also has the access to downloading his reports, invoices, etc.

-The employer is only able to post vacancies after his company is approved by web portal administration.
+The employer is only able to post vacancies after his company is approved by the web portal administration.

 After the company is approved, its representative might start posting the jobs, and the number of postings is limited by the tariff plans.